-Yes, the following providers would be exempt from MIPS:
+- Yes!
+The following providers are exempt from MIPS:

 - Newly enrolled in Medicare (exempt until the following performance year)

-- Clinicians meeting a low-volume threshold ($30,000 or less in billed Medicare Part B allowed charges OR provide care for 100 or fewer Medicare Part-B enrolled patients in one year)
+- Clinicians meeting a low-volume threshold ($90,000 or less in billed Medicare Part B allowed charges or provide care for 200 or fewer Medicare Part-B enrolled patients in one year)

 - Clinicians significantly participating in "alternative payment models" (APMs)